nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Contributions to the DG**

 - Added Employee management feature and its Design considerations
-- Added the UML diagram of Employee Add
-- Added the UML diagram of Appointment Add
-- Added the UML diagram of Service Add
+- Added the UML diagram of Employee Add, Appointment Add, Service Add
 - Added User Stories of v1.0 and v2.0
 - Added Setting Up and Getting Started
 - Added Non-Functional Requirements